fsfe/forms/doc/hack.md

 to run properly, most notably a mail server, a redis server, and for some functions the FSFE Community Database Frontend.

-When you have set up all that, you can run `make flask` to run fsfe-forms with Flask's built-in web server in debug mode.
-Alternatively, you can run `make gunicorn` to use the gunicorn web server, which is the variant used in production.
+These are set up for you in separate containers.

 ## Automatic quality checks

 The following commands are available for automatic quality checks:

-* `make isort` to verify the correct sorting of imports.
+* `make isort.all` to verify the correct sorting of imports.
-* `make lint` to verify the compliance with coding standards.
+* `make lint.all` to verify the compliance with coding standards.
-* `make pytest` to run the functional tests defined in the [tests](../tests) directory.
+* `make pytest.all` to run the functional tests defined in the [tests](../tests) directory.
-* `make quality` to run all of the above tests.
+* `make qc.all` to run all of the above tests.

-All these tests are also run during the deployment process, and updating the code on the production server is refused if any of the tests fails, so it is strongly recommended that you run `make quality` before committing any change.
+All these tests are also run during the deployment process, and updating the code on the production server is refused if any of the tests fails, so it is strongly recommended that you run `make qc.all` before committing any change.